miphreal/safep/README.md

 # Welcome

-safep - it's console program to manage passwords.
-Program has command line interface (CLI).
+safep is the console program that allows to manage passwords via CLI.

-*Using: AES, Blowfish*
+Crypto-part: *AES, Blowfish*

 # Use-case

-Before using you may create some script for running safep.py.
+Before using you may create an sh script to run safep.py.

 File: **safep**:
 ```bash